revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Explanation </b> </summary>
 <blockquote>

-Priority queue always outputs the minimum element from the queue when `remove()` method is called, no matter what the sequence of input is.
+Priority queue always outputs the minimum element from the queue when the `remove()` method is called, no matter what the sequence of input is.

 </blockquote>
 </details>